Bankruptcy Attorney in Waco

 Erin is dedicated to making your experience as safe as possible.
 You will never have to leave the comfort, safety, and convenience of your own home.
 Erin offers a free initial virtual consultation, touch-free document collection, a Zoom signing appointment with Erin personally as every page of your bankruptcy paperwork is reviewed with you, electronic signature gathering, and your court appearance by phone.
-This is safe and convenient, especially while we are living through the Covid 19 Global Pandemic.
+This is safe and convenient, especially with everyone living through the Covid 19 Global Pandemic.

-If you are considering bankruptcy in the Waco or Killeen area, it is crucial to know how a lawyer can help.
+If you are considering bankruptcy in the Waco area, it is crucial to know how a lawyer can help.
 Attorney Erin B. Shank can assist you by:

 Types of Bankruptcy

 Before you file for bankruptcy, it is helpful to understand the many types of bankruptcy that are available:

 - Chapter 7 bankruptcies.
 This is the simplest and quickest type of bankruptcy relief available under American law.
 The vast, vast majority of the cases filed by Erin B. Shank are Chapter 7 filings.
 Due to the strong exemption laws under both State and Federal law, most Debtors are entitled to retain all their property as exempt.
 The entire case, from filing to discharge, lasts approximately three months with only one meeting with a Trustee, who is not a judge.
 In Chapter 7 cases, your wages are not garnished, and you are entitled to retain your income tax refunds.